timicoltd/ServiceHub-Developer/examples/curl/incident/README.md

 A breakdown of this response is:

 * **ID** - The identification number for this incident (this ID would be used in future calls and is used to address a certain Incident via the API).
-* **Number** - This is the Incident reference number (this is used for referencing the Incident via the ServiceHub Web Portal and with Timico staff).
+* **Number** - This is the Incident reference number (this is used for referencing the Incident via the ServiceHub Web Portal and with Digital Space staff).
 * **Short Description** - A brief description of the Incident that has been raised.
 * **Description** - A full description of the Incident (to be aid the resolution of the Incident).
 * **Priority** - Depending on the context, an Incident is given a priority number.